michellemark/etl-pipeline/README.md

 ### Implementation Choices Made

+#### What NY counties will make up CNY for purposes of this project?

+The [Central New York Regional Planning & Development Board](https://www.cnyrpdb.org/region.asp) defines Central New York as

+- Cayuga
+- Cortland
+- Madison
+- Onondaga
+- Oswego

 #### Open NY APIs

 New York State makes a wide variety of data available to the public via APIs, including